fabiokochem/LeetCodeChall/README.md

    g++ problem_name.cpp -o problem_name
    ```

-## 📚 Topics Covered
-The problems in this repository cover a variety of topics, including but not limited to:

-- Arrays
-- Strings
-- Linked Lists
-- Trees
-- Dynamic Programming
-- Backtracking
-- Graphs
-- Sorting and Searching
-- Math

-## 🌟 Why LeetCode?
-LeetCode is a fantastic platform for honing coding skills, preparing for technical interviews, and exploring new problem-solving techniques.
-By maintaining this repository, I aim to:

-- Track my progress over time.
-- Improve my coding and problem-solving skills.
-- Build a strong foundation in algorithms and data structures.
-- Stay consistent with daily practice.

 ## 🤝 Contributions
 While this repository is primarily for my personal learning, I welcome feedback or alternative solutions!
 If you'd like to contribute or suggest improvements: